The history of vaccination: from Edward Jenner to anti-vaxxers

 The work to rid the world of one of its worst and most widely spread diseases would take centuries but, in 1980, the World Health Organisation finally announced its total eradication with the words “Smallpox is dead!”

-The rise of anti-vax movements
+The history and rise of anti-vax movements

 Today, vaccination is a commonplace practice around the world.
 In recent years, however, anti-vaccination movements (known as anti-vaxxers) have become increasingly vocal in their opposition to the medical procedure, developing large platforms on social media and organising marches and demonstrations.
 Among these circles, the race to find a vaccine for Covid-19 has proved to be a particularly contentious issue.
 While medical experts tout a vaccine as the solution to the global pandemic, anti-vaxxers are concerned about the safety and effectiveness of such a vaccine – with feelings ranging from mild concern to outright hostility.
 In the UK, MP Chris Elmore, chair of Parliament's all-party group on social media, has expressed concern about the spread of anti-vaccination conspiracy theories, which he describes as a "ticking time bomb".